kornia/kornia/CONTRIBUTING.rst

                  #  test the functionality using jit modules
                  pass

-  - Tests should cover different devices (CPU and CUDA) and different input batch size.
+  - Tests should cover different devices (CPU, GPU and TPU) and different input batch size.
 It is required to have ``device`` and ``dtype`` signatures for all the testing cases.
 See an example:

   .. code:: python